-The Group makes allowances for bad and doubtful debts based on an assessment of the recoverability of trade and other receivables.
-Allowances are applied to trade and other receivables where events or changes in circumstances indicate that the balances may not be collectible.
+The Group makes allowances for bad and doubtful debts based on an assessment of the recoverability of trade receivables, other receivables and loans receivable.
+Allowances are applied to these receivables where events or changes in circumstances indicate that the balances may not be collectible.
 The identification of bad and doubtful debts requires the use of judgement and estimates.
 Judgement is required in assessing the ultimate realisation of these receivables, including the current creditworthiness, past collection history of each customer and on-going dealings with them.
-Where the expectation is different from the original estimate, such difference will impact the carrying value of trade and other receivables and doubtful debts expenses in the period in which such estimate has been changed.
-The carrying amounts of the Group's trade and other receivables are disclosed in Notes 9 and 10 respectively.
+Where the expectation is different from the original estimate, such difference will impact the carrying value of these receivables and doubtful debts expenses in the period in which such estimate has been changed.
+The carrying amounts of the Group's trade receivables, other receivables and loans receivable are disclosed in Notes 8, 9 and 15 respectively.